Echo Is Your Love: Bring Down All The Barriers

 We started working on new songs already in summer 2006 when we returned from our US tour, but everyone has been so busy with so many bands and projects that we ended up releasing a new EP just this year in April and planned to release an album later this year but it’s going to be spring 2009 when it comes out.
 We pretty much have the songs already written, we just need to work on them a bit, record demos and record the album in autumn.

 What other bands are the members of EIYL involved in?
-What’s the main focus about playing in EYIL?
 It seems it’s a different kind of band comparing to the hardcore/punk background of the members?
-I know, you Mikko, are playing in Hero Dishonest but the other members have some weird experimental projects?
 Is there really a scene for DIY indie/experimental music in Finland?

-Yes we all play in different bands: I play in HERO DISHONEST (the bassist Tommi used to play in it, too), the drummer Riku plays in a great noiserock band called FUN (www.noisecorewalze.com), they were the first Finnish band to record with Steve Albini in Chicago, Ilai plays in an electronic kraut band called SINIAALTO and KIRLIAN CROSSING which is kinda psychedelic experimental pop-folk, Tommi plays in VIOLA which is kinda electro-pop and he sometimes plays drums in BLACK AUDIO which is kinda electro-blues.
+We all play in different bands: I play in Hero Dishonest (the bassist Tommi used to play in it, too), the drummer Riku plays in a great noiserock band called Fun, they were the first Finnish band to record with Steve Albini in Chicago, Ilai plays in an electronic kraut band called Siniaalto and Kirlian Crossing which is kinda psychedelic experimental pop-folk, Tommi plays in Viola which is kinda electro-pop and he sometimes plays drums in Black Audio which is kinda electro-blues.

 There’s a very good indie/experimental/folk/ psychedelic scene in Finland and the people sometimes cross with different music styles and bands.
 I think that’s the beauty of doing this, if you like music it doesn’t matter what the form is.
 I think all our bands are our priorities, we usually have a certain period when one band is active and then some other.
 Right now it feels like Echo could really become a little more popular by making a really good next record and touring more, so we try to do that as much as possible later this year and next year.